Brexit Questions and Answers

 Find out more about the governance of the Withdrawal Agreement and Protocol.

 The Protocol states that the UK authorities are responsible for implementing the Protocol.
 It also states that EU representatives “have the right to be present during any activities of the authorities of the United Kingdom related to the implementation and application of provisions of Union law made applicable by this Protocol”.

 The Department of Agriculture, Environment and Rural Affairs is the central authority for regulating imports subject to sanitary and phytosanitary checks under the Protocol.

-Article 16 of the Protocol on Ireland/Northern Ireland states that “If the application of this Protocol leads to serious economic, societal or environmental difficulties that are liable to persist, or to diversion of trade, the Union or the United Kingdom may unilaterally take appropriate safeguard measures.”
+Article 16 of the Protocol on Ireland/Northern Ireland states: “If the application of this Protocol leads to serious economic, societal or environmental difficulties that are liable to persist, or to diversion of trade, the Union or the United Kingdom may unilaterally take appropriate safeguard measures.”

-Under the Protocol, Northern Ireland remains in the EU single market, while the rest of the UK has left.
+Under the Protocol, Northern Ireland remains in the EU single market for goods, while the rest of the UK has left.
 This has implications for its trading arrangements: